PiBrewing/craftbeerpi4-documentation/master/development/development.md

 git branch
 ```

-If you want to use for instance the development_fermentersteps branch, you need to checkout this branch from within the craftbeerp4 directory:
+If you want to use for instance the `development` branch, you need to checkout this branch from within the craftbeerp4 directory:

 ```
-git checkout development_fermentersteps
+git checkout development
 ```

 Afterwards you can check again which branch is used as describe above.